The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Introduction

-In section 5, we review some examples of Fano manifolds with K\"ahler-Ricci solitons and propose future studies.
-In particular, we find an isotrivial degeneration of a K\"ahler-Einstein Fano manifold to another Fano manifold with non-Einstein K\"ahler-Ricci soliton, which implies that the usual moduli stack is not sufficiently separated and hence our new formulation of moduli stacks $\K (n)$ and $\K_{T, \chi}$ is essential. \end{organ}
+In section 5, we review some examples of Fano manifolds with K\"ahler--Ricci solitons and propose some future studies.
+In particular, we find an iso-trivial degeneration of a K\"ahler--Einstein Fano manifold to another Fano manifold with non-Einstein K\"ahler--Ricci soliton, which implies that the usual moduli stack is not sufficiently separated and hence our new formulation of moduli stacks $\K (n)$ and $\K_{T, \chi}$ is essential. \end{organ}

-\begin{acknow} I am grateful to my supervisor Akito Futaki for his deep encouragement, helpful advice and constant support.
-I also wish to thank Yuji Odaka for his warmful encouragement and comments in several workshops.
-I would like to thank Masaki Taniguchi and Hokuto Konno for stimulating daily discussions on gauge theory and Floer theory, which inspire some arguments in this paper.
-I would also like to express my gratitude to Thibaut Delcroix and Fabio Podest\`a for helpful conversations.
+\begin{acknow} I am grateful to my supervisor Prof. Akito Futaki for his deep encouragement, helpful advice and constant support.
+I would like to thank Yuji Odaka for his warmful encouragement and comments in several workshops.
+It's my pleasure to thank Masaki Taniguchi and Hokuto Konno for stimulating daily discussions on gauge theory and Floer theory, which inspire some arguments in this paper.
+I would like to express my gratitude to Thibaut Delcroix, Fabio Podest\`a for helpful conversations, Ruadha\'i Dervan and Philipp Naumann for discussion on their related work.
+Finally, I wish to thank the anonymous reviewers for their careful and patient reading of a coarse version of this article, whose comments are indispensable to improve the quality of this article.
 This work was supported by the program for Leading Graduate Schools, MEXT, Japan. \end{acknow}